ljubashin/ljubashin/README.md

 ---

-I'm Ljubomir Vukadin, a Full Stack web developer and currently a fourth year student at technical school of Silvije Strahimir Kranjčević.
+I'm ljubashin, a Full Stack web developer.
 I'm an optimist and an open person.
 While working solo or within a team I give my best.

 My hobbies outside of coding are 📖 books, 🏋️‍♂️ weight-lifting, 🚴 cycling and 🎞️ video editing.